amartani/landrun/README.md

 - Use `--rox` for directories containing executables you need to run
 - Use `--rwx` for directories where you need both write access and the ability to execute files
 - Network restrictions require Linux kernel 6.8 or later with Landlock ABI v5
+- By default, no environment variables are passed to the sandboxed command.
+Use `--env` to explicitly pass environment variables
 - The `--best-effort` flag allows graceful degradation on older kernels that don't support all requested restrictions
 - Paths can be specified either using multiple flags or as comma-separated values (e.g., `--ro /usr,/lib,/home`)